MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 ### Configure initial client installation defaults for this layout

 A file called response.json will get created in the root folder of the layout.
-This customizable file serves as the initial default settings that are configured on the client when the client initially installs from the layout.
-Common configuration options include:

-- Ability to **configure which workloads, components, or languages should be selected by default** during initial installation on the client.
+This customizable file supplies the initial default settings that are configured on the client when the client initially installs from the layout.
+Common configuration options include the ability to configure which workloads, components, or languages should be installed by default on the client, where the client should receive updates from, or if out-of-support components should be removed during an update.
-- Ability to specify, in the channelUri, **where the client should receive updates from**.
-Examples include the default Microsoft hosted servers on the internet or from an admin-controlled layout location.

 More information can be found on the [Automate Visual Studio installation with a response file](automated-installation-with-response-file.md) page.